rohit5126/AI-BankApp-DevOps/README.md

       └───────────────────────────────────────────────────────┘
 ```

 All internal traffic (bankapp → MySQL, bankapp → Redis, bankapp → Ollama) stays inside the cluster.
 Only the Envoy Gateway's load balancer is internet-facing, fronted by TLS terminated using a cert-manager-issued certificate for the DuckDNS hostname.
-ArgoCD itself is only reachable via port-forward / its own internal Gateway route (see §9.6), it is not exposed the same way as the bank app.
+ArgoCD itself is only reachable via port-forward / its own internal Gateway route, it is not exposed the same way as the bank app.

 ![argocd-app-of-apps-tree](screenshots/argocd-app-of-apps-tree.png)